 Dairy isn’t alone.
 Other market pillars are struggling to navigate their way through today’s changing landscape.
 Just ask the former CEO of Campbell’s Soup.
-Or the execs at either Coke or Pepsi.
+Or the executives at the big soda companies.
 According to CNN, “The consumer staples sector is at the back of the pack in the S&P 500, down 13% this year.
 It’s on track for its worst year in a decade.”

-The traditional products that have driven growth for decades aren’t delivering the same way.
+The traditional products that drove growth for decades aren’t delivering the same way.
 Consumers know it.
 Investors see it.
 Now manufacturers need to act on it.